cinus-ue/reploy/README.md

 # Reploy

 Reploy is a remote server automation and deployment tool.
-It can be easily used to rolling update your sites.
+It can be easily used to deploy applications.

 # Usage